seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 <!-- more -->

 ## Understanding the OpenGL API
-Here's a bit of a glossary of terms and concepts that are necessary to become familiar with in order to be an effective OpenGL programmer.
+_Note:_ I'm using OpenGL ES 2 GLSL syntax in my examples because I believe that's probably got the broadest platform support, and is most similar to WebGL.
+The concepts are the same for later versions, aside from the syntactic differences.
+As I am focusing on explaining core concepts only OpenGL ES 2 should be fine for my purposes.

 Take a moment to read some OpenGL specifications - they are probably easier to understand than you'd think.
 Here's the [OpenGL ES 2.0 Spec](https://www.khronos.org/registry/gles/specs/2.0/es_full_spec_2.0.25.pdf) if you want a definitive source for all this stuff.

 I will probably mention the Khronos Group a lot throughout this article.
-The Khronos Group is a consortium of companies such as Sun Microsystems, NVidia and Silicon Graphics who work on standardising graphics APIs, including OpenGL.
+The [Khronos Group](http://khronos.org) is a consortium of companies such as Sun Microsystems, NVidia and Silicon Graphics who work on standardising graphics APIs, including OpenGL.
 Part of their OpenGL standardisation process is to provide reference interfaces (header files) for each version of the API that vendor implementations should conform to.

-_Note:_ I'm using OpenGL ES 2 GLSL syntax in my examples because I believe that's probably got the broadest platform support, and is most similar to WebGL.
-The concepts are the same for later versions, aside from the syntactic differences.
-As I am focusing on explaining core concepts only OpenGL ES 2 should be fine for my purposes.
+Here's a bit of a glossary of terms and concepts that are necessary to become familiar with in order to be an effective OpenGL programmer.

 ### The OpenGL API - commands, enums and objects
 The OpenGL API consists entirely of commands (e.g., `glDrawElements()`), enums (e.g., `GL_COLOR_BUFFER_BIT`) and, conceptually, objects.